[AWS] VPC – NAT Gateway

 • An automatic public IP is assigned to NAT Gateway.

-• NAT Gateway is redundant in the AZ and auto-scale for high availability.
+• NAT Gateway is resilient in a single AZ and auto-scale for high availability.

 • It supports 5 Gbps of bandwidth and automatically scales up to 45 Gbps.

-• For fault tolerance, create NAT gateway in each AZ and change the route table of the private subnets to use the NAT Gateway in the same AZ.
+• Change the route table of the private subnets to use the NAT Gateway in the same AZ

 • If you need to send traffic to S3 or DynamoDB that are in the same region, set up a gateway endpoint and route the traffic through the gateway endpoint instead of the NAT gateway.